Did God Allow Human Sacrifices?

 What the Torah says about such a vow

 Or when a soul swears, speaking rashly with his lips to do evil or to do good, whatever it is that a man swears rashly with an oath, and it has been hidden from him, when he shall know it, then he shall be guilty of one of these.
-And it shall be, when he is guilty of one of these, that he shall confess that in which he has sinned, and shall bring his guilt offering to Yehovah for his sin which he has sinned, a female from the flock, a lamb or a female goat as a sin offering.
+And it shall be, when he is guilty of one of these, that he shall confess that in which he has sinned and shall bring his guilt offering to YHVH for his sin which he has sinned, a female from the flock, a lamb or a female goat as a sin offering.
 And the priest shall make atonement for him, for his sin.
 (Lev 5:4-6)

 What this law is saying is this: if anyone should swear idly, foolishly, thoughtless, or irrelevantly to do good or evil i.e., that he would do whatever, and it is hidden from him, i.e., if he did not consider that he might commit sin by such thoughtless swearing, and if he perceived it afterwards and discovered his sin that had caused guilt with regard to the things which he had thoughtlessly sworn, then he shall bring a guilt offering and he shall be forgiven.
+And indeed, in Lev 5:4-6 provision is made for those who may by ignorance or for whatever reason impulsively vowed something that proves to be hidden from him, that is, he is unaware of the consequences of his actions.
+In such a case, he may redeem himself by giving an offering of a female from the flock, a lamb or a female goat as a sin offering.
+This is the case of Judge Yiftach, and most likely this is the solution to the dilemma faced by Yiftach: to kill his daughter and keep his vow, or to sin before YHVH by breaking his thoughtless vow.

 Let us read again Lev 5:4-6 with Yiftach in mind.

-As Yiftach swears, speaking rashly with his lips to do evil by sacrificing whoever will come to meet him, whatever it is that he has sworn rashly with an oath, that he has been unaware of , when he shall come to the realization of what he has done, then he shall be guilty.
-And it shall be, when he is guilty of it, that he shall confess that in which he has sinned, and shall bring his guilt offering to Yehovah for his sin which he has sinned, a female from what is his as a sin offering.
+As Yiftach swears, speaking rashly with his lips to do evil by sacrificing whoever will come to meet him, whatever it is that he has sworn rashly with an oath, that he has been unaware of, when he shall come to the realization of what he has done, then he shall be guilty.
+And it shall be, when he is guilty of it, that he shall confess that in which he has sinned and shall bring his guilt offering to Yehovah for his sin which he has sinned, a female from what is his as a sin offering.
 And the priest shall make atonement for him, for his sin.

-There can be a little doubt that Yiftach had not had such a dedication in his mind when he came to the realization that he vowed immaturely to sacrifice whatsoever would have come out to meet him.
-Because, the word olam, as aforesaid, does not involve the idea of burning, like a burnt-offering, but simply that of going up on the mountain and on altar as His father Avraham did.
+In conclusion, when all circumstances are considered, it compels us to accept the interpretation of “a spiritual sacrifice”.
+And it was this dedication of a spiritual sacrifice which the daughters of Israel went every year to recount, not to lament the death of Yiftach’s daughter for four days.
+There can be no doubt that Yiftach had not had such a dedication in his mind when he came to the realization that he vowed rashly to sacrifice whatsoever would have come out to meet him.
+Because the word olah, as aforesaid, does not involve the idea of burning, like a burnt-offering, but simply that of going up on the mountain and on altar as the patriarch Avraham did.

 Was Isaac an example of human sacrifices?